Skip to content

 3. Lightweight.
 These are not replacements for Jira, Salesforce, or Notion.
 They provide just enough structure for agents to work with.
 Accounts that need deeper functionality use integrations (Todoist, HubSpot) with optional two-way sync.

 5. Published API.
-The tool and REST interfaces are public.
+The tool and HTTP interfaces are public.
 Custom agents and external integrations use these structures exactly as built-in agents do.

 6. Typed and customisable.
 Tasks, items, and notes have a type system: platform-reserved system types provide consistent behaviour, while accounts can create custom types for domain-specific workflows.